Almost half of new viral infections in the United States occur in just 5 states | ExBulletin

 Although Michigan has seen the highest rate of new infections in the past two weeks, Democratic Governor Gretchen Whitmer said she has no plans to tighten the restrictions.
 She blamed the rise of the virus on pandemic fatigue, which gets people moving more, as well as more contagious variants.

 Taking a step back wasn’t going to solve the problem, Whitmer said as she received her first shot Tuesday at Ford Field in Detroit, home of the NFL Lions.
-What we need to do is really step on the pedal to vaccines and get people to wear masks, keep their social distances and wash their hands.
+What we need to do is really step on the pedal to vaccines ”and urge people to wear masks, keep their social distances and wash their hands.

 Whitmer was vaccinated the day after Michigan expanded eligibility to all 16 and over.
 She asked the White House last week on a conference call with governors if she was considering sending additional vaccines to states struggling with virus outbreaks.
 He was told that all options were on the table.